Ghini/ghini.github.io/_posts/2018-04-21-what's-the-difference-en.md

 What if I came here with reasons to refuse?

-I'm not mad, let us consider together.
+No, I've not gone crazy, let us consider together.

 | ![freedom](/images/meditate-64.png) | a meditated decision  | **←:→** | against money considerations | ![dependency](/images/money-64.png) |